LarsErikP/stolpestats/README.md

 # stolpestats
-An attempt to use Strava API to collect stats from activities related to Stolpejakten
+An attempt to use Strava API to collect stats from activities related to Stolpejakten.
+Everything depends on the fact that you put the word "stolpe" into your Strava Activities

-# Howto obtain the Strava Access Token
+## Howto obtain the Strava Access Token
 - Obtain your client ID and client secret from https://www.strava.com/settings/api
 - Do whatever you like to fetch the access_token, refresh_token and expires at: